Happy Xmas (War Is Over): Release

-Apple Records released "Happy Xmas (War Is Over)" and "Listen, the Snow Is Falling" in America on 1 December 1971 (Apple 1842).
-Issued in 7" single format on transparent green vinyl with a card-stock picture sleeve, the pressing bore two label variations, one of which displayed a sequence of five images that showed Lennon's face transforming into Ono's.
-This sequence was originally featured on the reverse cover of the exhibition catalogue for Ono's career retrospective This Is Not Here, presented in October 1971 at the Everson Museum of Art in Syracuse, New York.
+Apple Records released "Happy Xmas (War Is Over)" and "Listen, the Snow Is Falling" in the United States on 1 December 1971 (Apple 1842).
+Issued as a 7‑inch single on transparent green vinyl with a card‑stock picture sleeve, the pressing appeared in two label variations, one of which displayed a sequence of five images showing Lennon's face gradually transforming into Ono's.
+This sequence had originally appeared on the reverse cover of the exhibition catalogue for Ono's career retrospective This Is Not Here, held in October 1971 at the Everson Museum of Art in Syracuse, New York.

-A dispute between music publisher Northern Songs and Lennon over publishing rights delayed the release of "Happy Xmas (War Is Over)" in the UK until 24 November 1972 (Apple R 5870).
-The initial British run was issued in 7" single format on opaque green vinyl with the picture sleeve and variant label, but it sold out quickly and had to be repressed on standard black vinyl.
+A dispute between music publisher Northern Songs and Lennon over publishing rights delayed the UK release of "Happy Xmas (War Is Over)" until 24 November 1972 (Apple R 5870).
+The initial British pressing, issued as a 7‑inch single on opaque green vinyl with the picture sleeve and variant label, sold out quickly and was subsequently repressed on standard black vinyl.

-The song's first album appearance was on Shaved Fish, the only compilation of Lennon's solo recordings released during his lifetime.
-"Happy Xmas" was coupled there with part of a live version of "Give Peace a Chance", performed as the finale of Lennon and Ono's One to One benefit concert on 30 August 1972.
-Designed by Roy Kohara, the album cover is composed of illustrations by Michael Bryan representing each song on the album; for "Happy Xmas (War Is Over)", the image shows an aeroplane dropping a Christmas ornament instead of a bomb.
+The song first appeared on an album with Shaved Fish, the only compilation of Lennon's solo recordings released during his lifetime.
+On that album, "Happy Xmas" was paired with part of a live performance of "Give Peace a Chance", recorded as the finale of Lennon and Ono's One to One benefit concert on 30 August 1972.
+Designed by Roy Kohara, the album cover includes illustrations by Michael Bryan representing each track; for "Happy Xmas (War Is Over)", the image depicts an aeroplane dropping a Christmas ornament instead of a bomb.

-Over the years, "Happy Xmas (War Is Over)" has been reissued in a number of single formats by Capitol, Geffen and Parlophone, sometimes in conjunction with the release of albums collecting Lennon's work.
-It has also appeared on compilations of Christmas songs, notably those from the Now That's What I Call Music! series.
+Over the years, "Happy Xmas (War Is Over)" has been reissued in various single formats by Capitol, Geffen and Parlophone, sometimes in conjunction with the release of compilations of Lennon's work.
+It has also appeared on numerous Christmas music compilations, including entries in the Now That's What I Call Music! series.

 A rough mix produced during the first recording session on 28 October 1971 was released in 1998 on the John Lennon Anthology.

 Music videos

-A music video for "Happy Xmas (War Is Over)" appeared on The John Lennon Video Collection, released on VHS in 1992, corresponding to the 1989 reissue of The John Lennon Collection.
-It consisted of images from Lennon and Ono's 1969 "War is Over!" billboard campaign and candid photographs of the couple and their son Sean from the late 1970s, interspersed with a boys' choral ensemble singing along with the original Harlem Community Choir vocals.
+A music video for "Happy Xmas (War Is Over)" was included on The John Lennon Video Collection, released on VHS in 1992 to accompany the 1989 reissue of The John Lennon Collection.
+It combines images from Lennon and Ono's 1969 "War Is Over!" billboard campaign with candid photographs of the couple and their son Sean from the late 1970s, intercut with footage of a boys' choral ensemble singing along with the original Harlem Community Choir vocals.

-In 2003, a new video was created for the remastered 5.1 version of the song for the DVD Lennon Legend: The Very Best of John Lennon.
-This version has over 22 million views on YouTube.
+In 2003, a new was produced for the remastered 5.1 version of the song included on the DVD Lennon Legend: The Very Best of John Lennon.
+This version has accumulated more than 22 million views on YouTube.